jewettaij/visfd/doc/doc_filter_mrc.md

 (where *ratio_max* is a number between 0 and 1.
  *-minima-ratio* behaves in a similar way.)
 *(Note: You can either use thresolds or ratios, but you cannot mix both.)*
+*(Note: This only makes sense in the context of discarding blobs.
+        These arguments have no effect unless you are also using the "-discard-blobs" argument.)*

+#### -auto-thresh file_accept.txt file_reject.txt

+***(WARNING: This feature does not yet work as of 2019-4-29.)***

+As an alternative to specifying the threshold(s) manually, you can instead examples of blobs that you want to keep, and blobs you want to discard.
+Blobs will be discarded if their score does not lie in the range of scores similar to the blobs you selected.
+The (upper-bound and lower-bound) thresholds will be chosen which minimize the number of incorrectly classified blobs.
+Equal weight is given to false-positives and false-negatives.
+Choosing blobs which are "edge-cases" is recommended.
+(IE. blobs that would difficult to classify or are barely visible.)

+*(Note: This only makes sense in the context of discarding blobs.
+        The "-auto-thresh" argument will have no effect unless you are also using the "-discard-blobs" argument.)*

+*(Note: You must provide examples of both
+        blobs that you want to keep and blobs that you want to discard.
+        These example blobs must already be present within the list of blobs that you have provided to the "-discard-blobs" argument.
+        If you are using a mask,
+        then these examples should also lie within the mask.)*

 #### Automatic disposal of overlapping blobs